-We help veterans and their dependents make successful claims for benefits, privileges, rights and other veteran services.
-Benefits include access to veterans nursing homes, burial with honors in veterans cemeteries, benefits counseling, and specific assistance for homeless and women veterans.
+KDVA provides professional help free of charge to veterans in obtaining and using federal and state benefits to which they are entitled.
+We help veterans and their dependents make successful claims for benefits, privileges, rights, and other veteran services.
+Benefits include access to veterans' nursing homes, burial with honors in veterans cemeteries, benefits counseling, and specific assistance for homeless and women veterans.

 Find a federally accredited representative.

 KDVA Benefits Division’s primary mission is to assist veterans and their family members file for their Federal VA Compensation and Pension Benefits.
 We have Veterans Benefits Field Representatives (VBFR) across the Commonwealth to assist veterans.
 You can find the closest Claims Representative